-- · Timer gate operation - · Selectable prescaler settings - · Timer operation during Idle and Sleep modes - · Interrupt on a 32-bit Period register match - Time base for Input Capture and Output Compare modules (Timer2 and Timer3 only) - ADC1 Event Trigger (Timer2/3 only)
+- · Timer gate operation - Selectable prescaler settings - Timer operation during Idle and Sleep modes - Interrupt on a 32-bit period register match - Time base for Input Capture and Output Compare modules (Timer2 and Timer3 only) - ADC1 event trigger (Timer2/3 only)

 Individually, all eight of the 16-bit timers can function as synchronous timers or counters.
 They also offer the features listed above, except for the event trigger.
-The operating modes and enabled features are determined by setting the appropriate bit(s) in the T2CON and T3CON registers.
-The T2CON register is shown in generic form in Register 12-1.
-The T3CON register is shown in Register 12-2.
+The operating modes and enabled features are determined by setting the appropriate bit(s) in the T2CON, T3CON registers.
+T2CON registers are shown in generic form in Register 12-1.
+T3CON registers are shown in Register 12-2.

-For 32-bit timer/counter operation, Timer2 is the Isw and Timer3 is the msw of the 32-bit timers.
+For 32-bit timer/counter operation, Timer2 is the least significant word, and Timer3 is the msw of the 32-bit timers.

-For 32-bit operation, T3CON control bits are ignored.
-Only T2CON control bit is used for setup and control.
+Note: For 32-bit operation, T3CON control bits are ignored.
+Only T2CON control bits are used for setup and control.
 Timer2 clock and gate inputs are used for the 32-bit timer modules, but an interrupt is generated with the Timer3 interrupt flags.